Kakistocracy: History

-Usage
+Contemporary use

 The term is generally used by critics of a national government.
-It has been used variously in the past to describe the Russian governments of Boris Yeltsin and Vladimir Putin, the government of Egypt under Abdel Fattah Al-Sisi, governments in sub-Saharan Africa, the government of the Philippines under Rodrigo Duterte, Brazil under Jair Bolsonaro, and the governments of some presidents of the United States.
+It has been used variously to describe the Russian governments of Boris Yeltsin and Vladimir Putin, the government of Egypt under Abdel Fattah Al-Sisi, governments in sub-Saharan Africa, the government of the Philippines under Rodrigo Duterte, Brazil under Jair Bolsonaro, and the governments of some presidents of the United States including the Trump administrations.

-The term gained popularity during the first Trump administration, going viral in 2017 when used by then-MSNBC host Joy Reid and again following an April 2018 tweet by former CIA director John Brennan.
-The term has been used by commentators at numerous news outlets, political publications, and books to describe the first presidency of Donald Trump.
+The term gained significant popularity during the first presidency of Donald Trump, when it was frequently used by critics to describe his administration.
+It went viral in 2017 when used by then-MSNBC host Joy Reid and again following an April 2018 tweet by former CIA director John Brennan.
+The term has been used by commentators at numerous news outlets, political publications, and books to describe both of the Trump administrations.

 In late 2024, Chicago mayor Brandon Johnson's administration was described as a kakistocracy in National Review.

-The term was named word of the year by The Economist in 2024.
+The term was named the "2024 word of the year" by The Economist.